rust-lang/surveys/surveys/2023-annual-survey/questions.md

 - I can't write Rust code
 - I can write simple programs in Rust
-- I can write useful, non-trivial programs, but it is a struggle
+- I can write useful, production-ready code, but it is a struggle
 - I am productive writing Rust

 > **justification**